Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations: Conclusion

-Also in Sec.
-4, the Kallen-Lehmann representations of the real parts of spinor and scalar one-loop self-energies in Yukawa model in dS space-time are proposed, and corresponding spectral equations in chain approximation (\ref{55}), (\ref{57}) are written down.
+Kallen-Lehmann approach is a powerful tool potentially more efficient and simple than space-time calculations of quantum diagrams.
+For example, in \cite{alt-1}, \cite{alt-2} KL representations of the one-loop diagrams based on formulas (\ref{1}) and (\ref{3}) made it possible to write down non-trivial spectral equations for the conformal dimensions of scalar and spinor fields on the EAdS space and calculate the corresponding spectra.
+In Sec.
+4 these suitable for calculations EAdS spectral equations are giveneralized to the physically more significant de Sitter space-time.
+This generalization is based on the hypothesis put forward in the present paper that the structure of the KL representation of the one-loop self-energy on dS is similar to the structure of such a representation in flat space-time.
+The justification for this hypothesis presented in the paper for the 3-scalars model requires generalization to diagrams involving spinor lines.

+The singularity of the KL density (47) in de Sitter space of any, arbitrarily small, curvature, but not in flat space, in the Yukawa model with a massless scalar field (discussed at the end of Sections 3 and 4) perhaps deserves a special study.
+Is it possible to formulate a resummation procedure, that could potentially cure this singularity, in the language of the Kallen-Lehmann representations ?
+Is the difference in the late-time behavior, visible in expression (\ref{47}) at $M = 0$, between quantum theories in de Sitter space and in flat space preserved for fermions interacting with graviton or with massless gauge field?
+These questions are not of the academic character, since, after all, we do not live in a flat space, but in a quasi-de Sitter space, albeit one of extremely small curvature, $1/L_{dS} = H = 10^{-32} eV$.

-These relatively simple expressions will hopefully permit to calculate the one-loop corrections to the inflationary correlation functions with spinor lines, particle decay rates, diagrams with a larger number of loops, including vacuum diagrams, etc. They can thus be useful in a variety of vast areas of research related to inflation:
+The results of this paper will hopefully permit to calculate the one-loop corrections to the inflationary correlation functions with spinor lines, particle decay rates, diagrams with spinors with a larger number of loops, etc. They can thus be useful in a variety of vast areas of research related to inflation, including:

 - in the framework of the cosmological collider and cosmological bootstrap approaches, \cite{Ferm1612}, \cite{Arkani-1}, \cite{boot1} - \cite{boot5};